0-5788719150923125/praxis/README.md

 - [Soft Merging of Experts with Adaptive Routing](https://arxiv.org/abs/2306.03745)
 - [T-FREE Tokenizer](https://github.com/aleph-alpha/trigrams)
 - [Mini-Sequence Transformer](https://github.com/wdlctc/mini-s/tree/main) (probably not worth it on the smaller scale)
-- embed training code within the model architecture itself, such that loading a model automatically bootstraps training, as well
+- embed training code within the model architecture itself, such that loading a model automatically starts the training, as well
 - cascading assistant models via hivemind (speculative decoding)

 ## won't do